-- The student's official transcript and a letter of recommendation from the school of preaching, - Catalog descriptions of courses under consideration, - Review of syllabi, tests, and requirements for some courses may be required, and - Review of faculty credentials.
+- The student's official transcript, - · Catalog descriptions of courses under consideration, - · Review of course syllabi, and - Review of faculty credentials for the courses under consideration.

 Each transfer student will be considered individually within the guidelines of this policy.
-Students are therefore encouraged to make the request early in their first semester of enrollment at FHU.
+Students are therefore encouraged to make the request for transfer credit early in their first semester of enrollment at FHU or during the admissions process.